 The striking Astrolabe Reef and the Kadavu group of islands have both been created by past volcanic activity and tectonic movements.
 The Matava Resort is right on the doorstep of this magnificent living organism, home to an abundance of marine life unequalled in Fiji.
 Divers and snorkellers can expect a diversity of fish life and corals of every conceivable colour and hue.

-Pacific Sun airline serves the island of Kadavu with daily flights from Nadi and Suva.
+Fiji Link serves the island of Kadavu with daily domestic flights from Nadi and Suva.

 Island Hopper Charter flights also services the resort on request.

 Upon your arrival you’ll be personally met up by one of the resort’s custom built transfer boats.